psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 Before them came a faire damselle,
 And knelt upon the ground.

-—" A boone, a boone, O kinge Arthure,
+—"A boone, a boone, O kinge Arthure,
 "I beg a boone of thee;
 "Avenge me of a carlish knighte,
 "Who hath shent my love and mee.